-Clear Out the Stuff
+Clear out the Stuff

 Remove everything from inside.
 Pack all loose items separately, including the shelves if they are not permanently built into the cabinet.
 Not removing shelves could easily cause damage to the unit and to other items on the truck or during delivery.

-Remove the Doors (Only if They Might Break)
+Remove the Doors If They Might Break

 Now, some people may want to remove the doors.
 If your cabinet or armoire has doors, especially if they're glass or in any way delicate, remove the screws that attach the hinge, making sure you keep these parts in a plastic bag that can be attached to the inside or bottom of the cabinet.